Director. Storyteller. Creator.

 Robert is an extraordinary visionary artist and creative leader in the entertainment industry for movies, TV mini series, and commercials.

-Something wonderful happened when I was in elementary school.
-A Disney artist named Bruce McIntyre, who had retired from Disney as an illustrator – who drew 'Pinocchio' and 'Snow White', the classic stuff – had moved to the town I grew up in, Carlsbad, CA. He became a part-time art teacher at our local elementary school.
-He taught us how to draw – and not just anything – we drew Disney characters, and from that time forward I was hooked.
-I excelled in drawing, then painting, and then I knew I was an artist, even though I considered myself an athlete first.
+Something extraordinary happened when I was in elementary school.
+A Disney artist named Bruce McIntyre, who had retired from Disney as an illustrator – who drew Pinocchio and Snow White, the classic stuff – had moved to the town I grew up in, Carlsbad, CA. He became a part-time art teacher at our local elementary school.
+He taught us how to draw – and not just anything – we drew Disney characters, and from that time forward, I was hooked.
+I excelled in drawing and painting, and then I knew I was an artist, even though I considered myself an athlete first.

 Star Trek